Screven History, Family Crest & Coats of Arms

 The surname Screven was first found in Scriven, a village and civil parish in the Harrogate district of North Yorkshire.
 The township comprises about 1598 acres, and includes the villages of Scriven and Tentergate, which latter forms part of the town of Knaresborough.
 The place name was derived from The Domesday Book entry Scrauing(h) which in turn was derived from the Old English expression "Hollow place with pits"

-Important Dates for the Screven family
+Early History of the Screven family

 This web page shows only a small excerpt of our Screven research.
 Another 76 words (5 lines of text) covering the years 1580, 1609, 1608, 1609, 1609, 1629, 1713, 1660 and 1688 are included under the topic Early Screven History in all our PDF Extended History products and printed products wherever possible.